Medically reviewed by Drugs.com. Last updated on Feb 27, 2022.

 Therapeutic Class: Hematopoietic

-Plerixafor is used to treat non-Hodgkin's lymphoma (NHL) and multiple myeloma (MM).
-It is used together with granulocyte-colony stimulating factor or G-CSF (e.g., filgrastim, pegfilgrastim) to mobilize hematopoietic stem cells (HSC) for collection and transplantation.
+Plerixafor injection is used together with a granulocyte-colony stimulating factor or G-CSF (eg, filgrastim, pegfilgrastim) to mobilize hematopoietic stem cells (HSC) for collection and transplantation in patients with non-Hodgkin's lymphoma (NHL) and multiple myeloma (MM).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: